 Regulation (EC) No 45/2001 sets forth the rules applicable to the processing of personal data by EU institutions and bodies.
 On 10 January 2017, a proposal was put forward to amend those rules to bring them in line with the GDPR.

 For interventional research, Directive 2001/20/EC and the Guidelines for Good Clinical Practice (Commission Directive 2005/28/EC) apply.
-Directive 2001/20 EC will be repealed when the Clinical Trials Regulation (Regulation (EU) No 536/2014) comes into application in 2019.
+Directive 2001/20 EC will be repealed when the Clinical Trials Regulation (Regulation (EU) No 536/2014) comes into application.
 It will also apply to trials authorised under the previous legislation if they are still ongoing three years after the Regulation has come into operation.
 In addition, marketing authorisation holders (MAHs) and investigators must follow relevant national guidance of those Member States where the study is being conducted.

 Article 36 of the Commission Implementing Regulation (EU) No. 520/2012 specifies that for post-authorisation safety studies (PASS) imposed as an obligation, MAHs shall ensure that all study information is handled and stored in a way that ensure the confidentiality of the study records.
 The GVP Module VIII - Post-authorisation safety studies recommends that these provisions should also be applied to PASS that are voluntarily initiated, managed or financed by a MAH.